 Setting up My New Laptop

-Written on Mar 22, 2026
+Written on Mar 22, 2026, Updated on May 3, 2026

 I mentioned, in another article, that I was going to back up the drive before replacing Windows 11 Home with Linux Mint.
-That is not what took me so long.
+That wasn't what took me so long.
 I forgot to bring a mouse and I had to use the touchpad until I bought an inexpensive mouse.

-No one in my older son's family had one I could use.
+No one in my older son's family had a mouse I could use.
+I never learned how to use a touchpad.
 Second, I had to learn how to enable a battery charging threshold.

 My Old Laptop